Location: Cambois, near Blyth, Northumberland

 Site status: Approval granted but on hold until market recovers and improves

-• Banks Property received unanimous planning permission for its plan remediate and clean up former industrial land and build 323 homes and shop and GP’s surgery in May 2012.
+Banks Property received unanimous planning permission to remediate and clean up former industrial land and build 323 homes and shop and GP’s surgery in May 2012.
 Work on the site has not yet started as a result of challenging market conditions in this part of the North East.
 When the market recovers work on this project will start in earnest